Talent Hoarding in Organizations: Evidence from Workers: Effects of Manager Rotations

 \textit{Risk of Retaliation}---In survey results (Section \ref{sec:survey}), workers report fear of manager retaliation as a reason they refrain from applying.
 If workers are more likely to refrain from applying to positions that carry a greater risk of retaliation, applications to these positions should exhibit particularly large increases around rotations.
 I test this prediction by comparing workers' applications to job openings that are closer in proximity to their current position (i.e., within versus outside their current division, functional area, and location).
 Intuitively, the risk of retaliation is larger if managers are more likely to find out about worker applications.
 Appendix Table \ref{table:mechanism_distance} shows that manager rotations have much larger and statistically distinguishable effects on applications in close proximity to workers' current position with respect to all three dimensions, confirming the prediction.\footnote{Manager rotations could lead to an opposite prediction on proximity if they were to operate through the visibility channel instead of retaliation.
 However, while the suppression of visibility is a common form of talent hoarding, manager rotations do not immediately increase visibility since worker evaluations only occur one to two times a year.}

-\textit{External Transitions.}---While managers may frequently learn about workers' applications to internal positions and possibly retaliate or interfere with those applications, this is not the case for applications to positions outside the firm.\footnote{In Germany, it is very uncommon that potential employers contact the current firm to inquire about the candidate.
-Except for a few specific occupations, such as academics, the use of reference letters is also very uncommon, implying that managers have both little ability to learn about or interfere with external applications.} Under talent hoarding, manager rotations should thus only impact internal applications and not external applications outside the firm.
+\textit{External Transitions.}---While managers may frequently learn about workers' applications to internal positions and possibly retaliate or interfere with those applications, features of the institutional setting make this less likely to be the case for applications to positions outside the firm.\footnote{In Germany, it is very uncommon that potential employers contact the current firm to inquire about the candidate.
+Except for a few specific occupations, such as academics, the use of reference letters is also very uncommon, implying that relative to internal transitions, managers have both limited ability to learn about or interfere with external applications.} Under talent hoarding, the impact of manager rotations should thus be larger for internal applications than for external applications outside the firm.
 Because I do not observe external applications, I test this prediction by comparing the effect of manager rotations on internal job transitions within the firm and external job transitions out of the firm.
 Panel B of Figure \ref{fig:msw_dynamics} shows that manager rotations only increase worker transitions within the firm and not outside of the firm, even though both types of transitions trend identically in quarters prior to the rotation.
 Columns 1 and 2 of Appendix Table \ref{table:mechanism_internalexternal_reg} confirm this finding.
-Manager rotations increase internal transitions by 1.1 percentage points but have negligible effects on external transitions (0.11 percentage points) compared to the identical baseline rate of 0.8\% ($p$-value of difference=0.000).
+Manager rotations increase internal transitions by 1.1 percentage points but have negligible effects on external transitions (0.11 percentage points) compared to the identical baseline rate of 0.8\% ($p$ of difference = 0.000).